mas-bandwidth/netcode/STANDARD.md

 This packet is not encrypted, however the client and an observer cannot read the encrypted private connect token data, because it is encrypted with a private key shared between the web backend and the dedicated server instances.
 Also, the important aspects of the packet such as the version info, protocol id and connect token expire timestamp are protected by the AEAD construct, and cannot be modified by a client.

-The server takes the following steps when processing a _connection request packet_, in this exact order:
+The server takes the following steps, in this exact order, when processing a _connection request packet_:

 * If the packet is not the expected size of 1062 bytes, ignore the packet.